 24 Hours In Vancouver: The Best Itinerary For A Perfect Day

-Perhaps you’ve got a work trip and only have a day to yourself.
+Perhaps you’ve got a work trip and only have a day to yourself in Vancouver.
 Maybe you have a stopover en route to another city.
 Whatever your schedule is, you only have 24 hours in Vancouver.
 I got you!!
 I grew up in Vancouver, spent most of my life there, and go home for return visits several times a year.
 Sometimes I go home for months at a time.
 Friends and other travelers going to Vancouver will often ask me for tips and recommendations so I wanted to share what would be my ideal day in the city.

 AWESOME PRODUCTS THAT I USE ON EVERY TRIP!

 Now!
 For the best 24 Hours In Vancouver!

 I’m an early riser so I need my caffeine pronto!
 Coffee culture is improving in Vancouver after many years of Starbucks running the show.
 I have a handful of favorite cafes in different neighborhoods and have written about them below.

 If I was having my perfect day I would go for breakfast at Cafe Medina.
 It’s pretty popular so I haven’t been in a while because of lineups.
 If you do happen to go, order a waffle with some dipping sauce, a lavender latte, and their tagine with merguez sausage.
 YUM!

 - Yolks on Hastings in East Vancouver or if you’re in a hurry, go to their food truck